 Step 1: Identify your Lead Sources

-The first step to organizing your leads is to determine the different sources from which they are coming from.
-Sources may include your website and different opt-in or contact forms, webinars, business directories, live workshops or events, or even a networking event.
+The first step to organizing your leads is to determine the different sources that they are coming from.
+Sources may include your website and different opt-in or contact forms, webinars, business directories, live workshops or events, or even networking events.

-Once you have identified the different lead sources, group them into two buckets:
+Once the different lead sources are identified, group them into two buckets:

-- Online sources that can be automatically pushed into your CRM system.
+- Online sources that can automatically be pushed into your CRM via automation.

-2. Online sources that cannot be automatically pushed into your (due to lack of integrations or other challenges).
+- Online sources that cannot be automatically pushed into a system (due to a lack of system-to-system integration.

-Now that you know your lead sources it is time to create a central repository where they can be stored and managed.
+Now that you have identified your lead sources, it is time to create a central repository where they can be stored and managed.
 You may choose to use a simple system, like a spreadsheet tracker, to manage your leads or use a more customized CRM system.

 … Imagine ditching the sticky note strewn across your desk reminding you to make that call!

 Regardless of the tool you use, design a process that is clear and consistent in order to increase your productivity (especially if you leverage automation) and ensure your leads do not get missed!

 Step 4: Keep Track of Interests and Opportunities

-Advanced CRM systems, such as ActiveCampaign will allow you to add tracking opportunities to your contacts so that you can learn more about what specific interest your leads may have.
-This includes keeping track of actions on your website (such as what blog posts they read or sales pages they review).
+Advanced CRM systems will allow you to track your contact’s actions and behaviors so that you can learn more about what specific interests your leads may have.
+This includes keeping track of actions on your website (such as what blog posts they read or sales pages they review) and conversions.